a-rosenberg/cookbook/recipes/almond-flour-pumpkin-muffins.md

 1. When ready to eat, microwave for 20-30 seconds (depent on microwave, we have a weak one so use 30 seconds).

 ### notes
-I add a few chocolate chips to the top before cooking to flag the chocolate muffins.
+The 3 Tbsp of spices can be replace with 3 Tbsp of pumpkin spice powder.
+Or even just 3 Tbsp of cinnamon for ease.
+Any combination of autumnal spices will be fine.
+I add a few chocolate chips to the top of the chococlate chip muffins before cooking as a flag.
 A flaky sea salt before baking could also be nice.